Jesus and His followers

 For the preaching of the Gospel, the Lord endows the apostles with the gift of tongues (Acts 2.4), which, by removing linguistic barriers, will represent the future grace-filled unity of humanity in the Universal Church, as stated in the kontakion of the feast of Pentecost: “Whenever tongues of fire are distributed, all the call is to be united”…

-By the effort of the Holy Spirit, the apostles get rid of fear, “from fearful people they turned into fearless confessors” – “the boldness of priyasha who were previously afraid”.
+Through the effort of the Holy Spirit, the apostles get rid of fear, “from fearful people, they turned into fearless confessors” – “the boldness of priyasha who were previously afraid”.
 For example, the Apostle Peter, before the gift of the Holy Spirit, “was terrified when only one servant-doorkeeper asked him”.

 And after the fall of the Holy Spirit, “the one who could not stand the question of the weak slave, the same among the murderous people speaks with such boldness” on the day of Pentecost (Acts 2.14).

 Pastoral authority was entrusted to the apostles to govern the Church.
 “When ap.
-The Lord restored Peter in his apostolic dignity; the Lord turns to him with the words: “Feed my lambs … feed my sheep” (John 21.15-17).
+The Lord restored Peter in his apostolic dignity; the Lord turns to him with the words: “Feed my lambs … feed my sheep” (John 21.15; John 21:16; John 21:17).
 The word “feed” means the ministry of government, the Apostle must govern the believers, just as a shepherd rules the flock”.
-In the pastoral authority, the apostles are likened to Christ, the Chief Shepherd (1 Pet.
-5.4).
+In the pastoral authority, the apostles are likened to Christ, the Chief Shepherd (1 Peter 5.4).
 In the proverb of the Good Shepherd, the Savior Himself pointed to Himself as the Shepherd model (John 10.11).

 The apostles made decisions that were obligatory for the members of the Church: “… it is pleasing to the Holy Spirit, and we should not lay on you any more burden than this necessary” (Acts 15:28), they could judge and punish the guilty:

 The apostolic ministry for the dispensation of the Church on earth is, first of all, ministry by Word.
-The Apostle Paul speaks of the apostolic preaching as his necessary duty and the ministry entrusted to him (1 Cor.
-9.16-17).
+The Apostle Paul speaks of the apostolic preaching as his necessary duty and the ministry entrusted to him (1 Corinthians 9.16; 1 Corinthians 9:17).
 “Woe to me if I don’t preach the gospel!” – he exclaims.
-The center of apostolic evangelism is “the word about the Cross” (1 Cor.
-1.18) and the Resurrection of Christ: “if Christ does not rise, then our preaching is in vain, your belief is also in vain” (1 Cor.
-15.14).
+The center of apostolic evangelism is “the word about the Cross” (1 Corinthians 1.18) and the Resurrection of Christ: “If Christ does not rise, then our preaching is in vain, your belief is also in vain” (1 Corinthians 15:14).

 An important part of the apostolic ministry was the written recording of knowledge about the Lord Jesus Christ and His teaching.
 As witnesses to the Word, the holy apostles compiled the inspired books collected by the Church into a single corpus of the New Testament.